 We're going to take an additional 600 police officers and assign' them just to that function, in addition to the 600 that we already have.
-Because we're going to try to catch every single one of the people who are responsible for the 26,000 felony warrants, in an effort to drive the crime rate down," so see if we can reduce the 3,500 or so felonies that occur per week in the City of New York.
-Every crime that we stop represents a person who's going to live, a person who can go about exercising their right as a free citizen of the United States.
-39 to assign / asaim/: to give a particular job to someone every single one:
+Because we're going to try to catch every single one' of the people who are responsible for the 26,000 felony warrants, in an effort to drive the crime rate down.' to see if we can reduce the 3,500 or so felonies that occur per week in the City of New York.
+Every crime that we stop represents a person who's going to live, a person who can go to about exercising their right as a free citizen of the United States.'D

-Adapted from Steer of the City Address Bosough of Manhaman, January 8, 2001.
+Adapted from Same of the City Address.
+Borough of Manhaman.
+January 8.
+2001.